What Is The Difference Between Natural Soap Bars and Natural Shampoo Bars?

 Jojoba oil is another wonderful oil for shampoo bars.
 Its composition is actually a liquid wax that chemically resembles the natural sebum produced by the scalp.
 Jojoba, a lubricant and emollient, may help repair damaged hair shafts and protect from environmental damage as well.

 All of our natural soaps are superfatted at a pretty high level.
 Superfatting is the process of adding extra fats (oils or butters) to the soap mixture.
 But the amount of extra oil in shampoo bars can vary a lot depending on whether the bar is for dry, normal, or oily hair.

 For example, our Butter Bar Conditioner shampoo is superfatted at levels even higher than any of our soaps since it is meant to help condition very dry hair.

 We also use lots of natural additives, like coconut milk, henna, and herbs like nettle, rosemary, and ayurvedic herbs, that are great for hair.

 Can I Use A Natural Soap Bar On My Hair?

 Some of our customers, especially those with dry hair, wash their hair with our soap bars because it adds a bit more oil to their dry ends.

 Some customers with long hair wash their oilier scalp with the shampoo bars and their drier ends with the soap.

 Some customers actually use a favorite moisturizing soap as a conditioner!
-Men, and women with short hair, often have great success with using the soaps as shampoo no matter what type of hair they have.
+Men, and women with short hair, often have great success using our soaps as shampoo no matter what type of hair they have.

 Our natural body soaps are superfatted at a pretty high rate.
 Superfatting adds lots of extra oils to create soaps with superior moisturizing and emollient qualities.
 Most of our shampoo bars have less extra fat than our soaps.

 Since the shampoo bars have less extra oil, they may not be as moisturizing as our soaps.
 We have many customers who use natural shampoo bars as an all-over body shampoo.
 Especially those who travel or like to take one bar to the gym!
 If your skin is very dry, you will have better success with our soap bars!

 Shampoo Bars Are A Great Complete Body Bar!